 The scars from breast augmentation surgery are usually located in the crease beneath the breast.
 However, if other methods of treatment, such as breast reduction, are used, the scars will be more visible and placed around the nipple and areola, down to the lower part of the breast in the shape of a lollipop.

 Tuberous breasts are often small with a narrow base and abnormally large nipples and areolas.
 As a result, it is usually more difficult to treat than breast asymmetry.
 Because the base of the breast is restricted, tissue must be released before improvements can be made.
 Our surgeons can create radial incisions on the surface of the breast.
 Tissue expanders can then be used to slowly increase the size of the breasts.
 During a second operation, the tissue expander is replaced with a permanent breast implant and the nipple and areola are adjusted to a more complementary size.

 Different methods can be used to make the breasts more symmetrical.
 You can choose to undergo implant surgery to make the smaller breast more closely match the larger breast.
 Breast augmentation surgery usually requires the use of a tissue expander which helps to slowly increase the size of the breast before the permanent implant is inserted.
 Another method involves using breast reduction surgery to reduce the size of the larger breast to more closely match the smaller breast.
 However, if the difference between the two breasts is more about shape and droopiness than size, you can choose to undergo breast lift surgery for a more youthful appearance.
-Dr Sanki can help you determine which approach is best suited to your needs during your initial consultation.
+Our surgeons can help you determine which approach is best suited to your needs during your initial consultation.